Latest Press Release

 Recent Press Releases

-WASHINGTON, DC (July 31, 2017) -- Thirty-one corporate boards joined the National Association of Corporate Directors (NACD), the advocate for the profession of directorship, during the second quarter of 2017.
-These new member boards span a wide range of industries: aerospace and defense, automotive, chemical manufacturing, computer software, construction, consumer goods, education, energy and utilities, financial services, government, health care, insurance, manufacturing, medical products, metals, natural resources, professional services, retail, and more.
-Of the 31 boards, 20 are from public companies, 5 are from private companies, and 6 are from nonprofit organizations.
+WASHINGTON, DC (April 24, 2018) – Eighty corporate boards joined the National Association of Corporate Directors (NACD), the authority on leading boardroom practices representing more than 18,000 board members, during the first quarter of 2018.
+These new member boards join 1,300 others enrolled and actively participating in NACD membership.
+The new boards span a wide range of industries: automotive, banking, building materials, chemicals, computer software, construction, consulting services, consumer products, education, electronics, energy and utilities, financial services, food and beverage, government, health care, industrial equipment, information technology, insurance, manufacturing, metals, military, natural resources, pharmaceuticals, professional services, real estate, retail, semiconductors, telecommunications, and transportation.
+Of the 80 boards, 52 are from public companies, 17 are from private companies, and 11 are from nonprofit organizations.

 Latest NACD in the News